odino/wasec/cookies/README.md

 * [wasec.local?clear=on if you want to clear cookies](http://wasec.local:7888/?clear=on)
 * [you can set a secure cookie at wasec.local?secure=on](https://wasec.local:7889/?secure=on), and verify that it is [not available when accessing the app via HTTP](http://wasec.local:7888/)
 * [check that HttpOnly cookies are not available to JavaScript](http://wasec.local:7888/?httponly=on): open the devtools, you will see an additional cookie that's not printed on the webpage
+* [try setting a SameSite cookie](http://wasec.local:7888/?samesite=on): then try executing a [cross-site request forgery](http://wasec2.local:7888/same-site-form) and see the cookie is not sent along the request.
+If you instead navigate to [wasec.local:7888](http://wasec.local:7888) yourself you will see the cookie sent across with the request